StackVista/stackstate-docs/stackpacks/integrations/aws/aws-sts-eks.md

 ## Overview

+If StackState is running within an AWS environment in an EKS cluster instance, it can have an IAM role attached to the node-group where the pods `stackstate-api` and `stackstate-server` are running.
+When this role is available, the AWS StackPack can be installed with the `use-role` option for IAM authentication (the **AWS Access Key ID** and **AWS Secret Access Key**).
+The attached role will then be used by the StackState CloudWatch plugin to retrieve metrics from CloudWatch.

 ## Set up IAM role for StackState on EKS

 To set up an IAM role for the AWS StackPack to use, follow the instructions below.